carla-simulator/scenario_runner/Docs/agent_evaluation.md

 #### Setting up your agent for evaluation

+## Important: This information is outdated and the challenge files have been removed.
+This feature has now been moved to the [Leaderboard](https://github.com/carla-simulator/leaderboard).
+However, it can still be used with the route argument of scenario_runner.py, instead of the challenge_evaluator.py

 To have your agent evaluated by the challenge evaluation system you must define an Agent class that inherits the [AutonomousAgent](../srunner/autoagents/autonomous_agent.py) base class.
 In addition, you need to setup your environment as described in [the Challenge evaluator tutorial](challenge_evaluation.md).